 You can comprehend an image from 20 feet away if you have 20/20 vision.
 Using the Snellen chart (the well-known eye chart with the big letter “E” on top), the image must be visible from that minimal distance.

-The rule of thumb is that the lower the second number, the clearer and sharper the picture of distant things will be.
-Yes, it is typically feasible to restore your vision to 20/20.
+The rule of thumb is that the lower the second number, the clearer and sharper the picture of distant things.
+So, yes, it is typically feasible to restore your vision to 20/20.

 How Often Does Your Prescription For Glasses Or Contacts Change?

-If you obtained glasses for the first time before graduating from high school, you may have puzzled why your prescription keeps changing.
+If you obtained glasses for the first time before graduating from high school, you might have been puzzled why your prescription kept changing.

 Changing eye prescriptions is such a routine occurrence that it hardly seems remarkable.
-I’m going to guess that the correct term for this situation is a “nomenon,” but I don’t have time to look it up.
-We’re going to talk about eyeglass prescriptions.
+I guess the correct term for this situation is a “nomenon,” but I don’t have time to look it up.
+So instead, we’re going to talk about eyeglass prescriptions.